Guy Kiala: Managerial career

 In August 2018, Kiala moved to the city of Al Ain, Abu Dhabi, United Arab Emirates where he became coach at Al Ain FC.

-In 2019 he met his former Coach Michel Sablon who now was Technical Director of the UAE FA.
-Guy Kiala became head of the Coach Educators and together they implemented a new way of educating UAE coaches.
+In 2019 Kiala met his former coach Michel Sablon, Technical Director of the UAE FA, and became head of the Coach Educators.
+Together with Sablon, they implemented a new way of educating UAE coaches.
 The project became a pilot for the AFC, the Asian Football Confederation.